KeenMate/into-phoenix/coding/README.md

 Depending on project setting property ``User`` is populated as well with current user.

 Request processing of requests in Phoenix is more similar to old HttpModules back in ASP.NET Forms days.
 Everything is based on Plugs.
 Plug is a simple module (with two predefined functions) or a simple function that is called for each request and it is used to transform/enrich/clean incoming data package similar to HttpContext and give it back to Phoenix framework, which then call another plug in defined pipeline with modified data package.
 Plugs can also stop processing of the request or redirect it to another page.
-Plugs are registered in router of the application or you can registred them in each controller.

 Remember plugs **do not** encapsulate each other.
 You cannot make for example MeasureRequestTime module that would encapsulate a request and all other layers would be measured by this module.
-You can however create a plug that puts timestamp to request http context at the beginning of the processing and then measure it with another plug at the end of processing request.
+You can however create a plug that puts timestamp to request http context at beginning of request processing and then compute time difference with another plug at the end of the processing.

+**Plugs form a pipeline.** Pipelines are defined in ``router.ex`` and they are then used for each scope/route.

+@flowstart
+endpoint=>operation: Endpoint receives a request router=>operation: Router decides from request path which pipeline and scope to use controller=>operation: Controller receives the request data, process it, loads data etc. and send it to view view=>operation: View converts data incoming from controller to desired output (HTML, Json, Xml, you name it)

+endpoint->router->controller->view
+@flowend

+## Routing
+Routing in ASP.NET Core is done in ``Startup.cs`` class in ``Configure`` method that is called for each request.
+The other option is to use attribute style routing with attributes placed on controller classes or their methods.
+Razor pages are routed automatically based on directories they are in and their name. <- (to be verified)

+In Phoenix all routing is od

 ## Database communication
 Database communication in ASP.NET is done usually with Entity Framework and the example is also using it.